ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 ' /tmp/td.json > /tmp/td_arm.json

-# 3. Register new revision
+# 3. Register the new revision

 aws ecs register-task-definition \